emmett-framework/emmett/docs/orm/migrations.md

 Aside with the generated migrations, you can obviously generate new empty migration files and write down the operations on your own.
 In fact, if you run the *new* command:

 ```
-$ weppy -a bloggy.py migrations new -m "Custom migration"
+$ emmett -a bloggy.py migrations new -m "Custom migration"
 > Created new migration with revision 57f23e051fa3
 ```